-Pam has been with Dance Expressions since its opening in 1991; first as ateacher, then taking over as director in 2009.
-She has been teaching for over 20 years and currently teaches ballet, tap, jazz and modern.
+Pam has been with Dance Expressions since its opening in 1991; first as a teacher, then taking over as director in 2009.
+She has been teaching for over 25 years and currently teaches ballet, tap, jazz and modern.
 Pam is a graduate of University of Maryland, Baltimore County where she double majored in Dance and Psychology emphasizing in education.
 She danced and performed with the University Dance Company and Tony Powell Music and Movement.
 Pam has also been a guest artist and choreographer for other local dance companies.
-She is a member of the Cecchetti Council of America where she has served on their board for several years.
+She is a member of the Cecchetti Council of America where she has served on their board for many years.
 Pam is certified to present students and teachers in the Cecchetti method.
 She is also a certified member of the Dance Masters of America and a member of The Maryland Council for Dance.
 Pam is also the mother of Rebekah, Rachel & Ryan.

 Jen grew up dancing at Dance Expressions and is a graduate of George Mason University where while on scholarship she earned her BFA in dance and education.
 She danced and performed with the University Dance Company as well as a being a guest artist with other modern companies.
 Jen is a Cecchetti certified teacher and continues to train in the Cecchetti method.
 A wonderful dancer and exceptional teacher; Jen currently teaches ballet, modern.and jazz.
 Jen is also the mother of Mary Grace, Lilly Ann and CJ.